 Another alternative to traditional bank accounts is prepaid cards.
 These cards can be obtained without a credit check and function like a debit card.
 You load funds onto the card, and you can use it for purchases and online transactions.
 While prepaid cards may have certain limitations compared to full-fledged bank accounts, they are a great option for individuals with bad or no credit.

 One such prepaid card option to explore is KOHO.
 KOHO’s credit building service offers you a spending and savings account with a prepaid Mastercard.
-Their range of services include prepaid Visa cards, budgeting tools, and cashback rewards.
+Services include prepaid cards, budgeting tools, and cashback rewards.
 It can be a suitable choice for individuals looking for a digital banking experience with no credit checks involved.

 How to choose the right alternative banking account for you